Juvenile Indigent Defense Delivery System

-The age of a child who comes within the jurisdiction of the state’s juvenile courts is defined by state law.
+The age of a youth who comes within the jurisdiction of the state’s juvenile courts is defined by state law.
 In Pennsylvania:

-- The youngest age at which a juvenile can be adjudicated delinquent is 10.
-42 Pa.
-Stat. and Cons.
+- The youngest age at which a child can be adjudicated delinquent is 10.
+42 Stat. and Cons.
 Stat.
 Ann. § 6302.

 Youth in Adult Court

 Despite the existence of juvenile courts, many youth are still tried as adults.
-Pennsylvania has three ways that juveniles can be prosecuted as adults:
+Pennsylvania has three ways that youth can be prosecuted as adults:

-- Discretionary and Presumptive Waiver: Discretionary Waiver can be used for youth 14 and older accused of any felony after a hearing.
+- Discretionary and Presumptive Waiver: Discretionary Waiver can be used for youth 14 and older accused of any felony after a hearing, if the court fines that the transfer would serve the public interest.
 42 Pa.
 Stat. and Cons.
 Stat.
 Ann. § 6355(a).
 Presumptive waiver exists for youth age 14 and older accused of an offense involving a deadly weapon, and youth age 15 and older for youth previously adjudicated delinquent for a felony.
 42 Pa.
 Stat. and Cons.
 Stat.
-Ann. § 6355(g)(1)(i)-(ii).
+Ann. § 6355(g).

 - Statutory Exclusion for the offense of murder at all ages, and for youth age 15 and older that meet statutorily-delineated offense criteria.
 42 Pa.
 Stat. and Cons.
 Stat.
 Ann. § 6302.

 - Once an Adult, Always an Adult.
 Any child already found guilty in a criminal proceeding is not entitled to a have their case transferred back to juvenile court.
 42 Pa.
 Stat. and Cons.
 Stat.
 Ann. § 6322(a).